toschw/PADM604/docs/04-Lecture.md

 ## 18 YUK           68646.
 ```

-- **Exercise:** Find another grouping and statistic to calculate for each group.
+- **Exercise 2:** Find another grouping and statistic to calculate for each group.
-- **Exercise:** Find out if you can group by multiple variables.
+- **Exercise 3:** Find out if you can group by multiple variables.

 Another common use of `group_by()` followed by `summarize()` is to count the number of rows in each group.
 We have to use a special function from `dplyr`, `n()`.